hpi-schul-cloud/e2e-system-tests/README.md

-# BDD Testing for dBildungscloud with Cypress
+# BDD Testing for "Schulcloud-Verbund-Software" with Cypress

 Framework we use: Cypress (<https://www.cypress.io/>)